Miniature bookbinding equipment

 Sewing frame 7-1/8" (180 mm) by 4-1/2" (115 mm) by 6-1/2" (165 mm).

 A nipping press is used for various operations where something just glued-up has to be "nipped" to keep it from warping while it is damp.
 A major application is pressing a completed book immediately after the bookblock has been cased in until all the glue has dried.
-This this application, the press includes a pair of edged press boards, plus a pair of "tins" (actually non-staining aluminum).
+For this application the press includes a pair of edged press boards, plus a pair of "tins" (actually non-staining aluminum).
+A pair of large press boards is also included for pressing cases.

-A finishing press is used for various operations on the spine of a bookblock (gluing-up, applying crash and headbands), or on the spine of a bound book (applying a label or tooling).
+This is a two-sided press.
+One side functions as a finishing press (shown in the photo above); it is used for various operations on the spine of a bookblock (gluing-up, applying crash and headbands), or on the spine of a bound book (applying a label or tooling).
+The other side functions as a cutting press (shown in the photo below); it is used with a plough to trim the edges of a bookblock.
+The press comes with a base to hold up the press when it is used.